Ueng Ming-yih

 Ueng Ming-yih (翁明义 (翁明義); born 1 July 1952) is a Taiwanese skier.
 He competed at the 1976 Winter Olympics and the 1984 Winter Olympics.

 Ueng is from Tongxiao, Miaoli County.
 He received a mechanical engineering degree from Taichung Municipal Dajia Industrial High School in 1969.

 To train for the 1980 Winter Olympics, he took skiing lessons in Austria.
 In 1978, he focused on a daily run of 10 km.
 As a substitute for skiis, he used a pulley board to practice skiing while travelling.
 While training in Austria, Ueng learned Standard German.

+Ueng is also known for designing the Plum Blossom Banner, the flag used to represent Chinese Taipei Olympic Committee at the Olympic Games.
+He later became the first person to carry the newly-created flag at the opening ceremony of 1984 Winter Olympics in Sarajevo.